grafana/alloy/docs/developer/writing-component-documentation.md

 ### Debug information

-The Debug information section describes debug information exposed in the Grafana Agent Flow UI.
+The Debug information section describes debug information exposed in the Grafana Alloy UI.
 The section starts with an `h2` header called Debug information.

 If the component does not expose any debug information, the content of the